technicat/TootSDK/FORK.md

 - Add `InstanceV2` (and `getInstanceV2`)
 - Rename `Instance` to `InstanceV1`
 ` Define `Instance` as a protocol featuring the commonality between `InstanceV1` and `InstanceV2`
-- Moved `Configuration` up so it  an be shared among the two instance versions
+- Move `Configuration` up so it  an be shared among the two instance versions
 - `InstanceRule` text is not optional
-- Added `TootClient.getInstancePeers`
+- Adde `TootClient.getInstancePeers`
 - Make InstanceV1.stats optional (not optional in spec but missing in micro.blog)
-- Added `TootClient.getInstanceActivity`
+- Add `TootClient.getInstanceActivity`
-- Made `Activity` fields public
+- `Activity` fields are public
-- Added optional `pleroma` field
+- Add optional `pleroma` field
+- Add old pleroma/akkoma fields `max_toot_chars` and poll limits to `InstanceV1`

 ### ISOCode